 The honorary officers of the Federation shall be a Chairman, a Treasurer and one or more Vice Chairmen (up to three in number).

 The Board of Trustees shall elect the Chairman, Vice Chairmen and Treasurer from its members and may at any time terminate the appointment of any office holder.
-Unless their office is terminated by the Board of Trustees the Chairman, Vice Chairmen and Treasurer will hold office until the close of the next Annual General Meeting following their election.
+Unless their office is terminated by the Board of Trustees the Chairman, Vice Chairmen and Treasurer will hold office until the close of the Annual General Meeting in the year following the year of their election (or, if sooner, when they cease to be Trustee).

 The Board of Trustees may appoint (and may remove) either: